xomda/xomda.github.io/docs/getting-started/templates.md

 outline: deep
 ---

-# Code Templates
+# Templates

-The templates can be used to generate assets, such as code out of your Object Model.
+The templates can be used to generate assets — such as code — out of your Object Model.
 Examples can be java interfaces and classes, but also configuration files (like Liquibase changesets) or even documentation.